vcoda/magma/README.md

 (not run-time), mapping efficiently to low-level API.

 The library often allocates temporary arrays on the stack instead of creating them in the heap.
-This may cause stack overflow in abuse cases, but speed up allocations and reduce memory fragmentation in run-time.
+This may cause stack overflow in abuse cases, but speeds up allocations and reduces memory fragmentation in run-time.

 ## Features